 Grace was called to the Bar in 2005 as a Hardwicke scholar.
 Prior to this, she read law at Trinity College Cambridge, where she won a Tripos prize and was awarded a Whittaker scholarship.

-Grace has considerable experience in Employment law and commercial cases, including in the High Court, Employment Appeals Tribunal and Court of Appeal.
-She regularly acts for Claimants and has a particular expertise in discrimination cases, as well as extensive experience of claims of unfair dismissal, redundancy and whistleblowing for high profile employers including University of Oxford, NHS, Transport for London and London Fire Brigade.
-She has represented clients in internal disciplinary and grievance proceedings, including for University of Oxford.
+Grace has considerable experience in Employment law, including in the High Court and, Employment Appeals Tribunal.
+She regularly acts for Claimants and has a particular expertise in discrimination cases, as well as extensive experience of claims of unfair dismissal, redundancy and whistleblowing for high profile employers including claims against the University of Oxford, NHS Trusts, Transport for London and London Fire Brigade.
+She has also represented clients in internal disciplinary and grievance proceedings, including for University of Oxford.
 She has acted in a number of cases which have gained national media attention.

-Her work for Respondents includes advice and representation for local authorities and schools and has experience of advising clients involved in corporate take-overs and TUPE transfers, including for international companies; cases of breach of confidentiality, including injunctive relief; discrimination; unfair dismissal and redundancy.
+Her work for Respondents includes advice and representation for local authorities, schools, and businesses and she has experience of advising clients involved in corporate take-overs and TUPE transfers and business re-structuring, including for international companies.
+She has also acted for respondents cases of breach of confidentiality, including injunctive relief; discrimination; unfair dismissal and redundancy.

 Grace has lectured for University of West England (Bristol) and University College London.
 Grace provides pro bono advice for Citizen’s Advice.

 Grace also has a strong family law practice, particularly in Children Act cases, both public and private law.
-She regularly acts in cases involving allegations of domestic abuse and has experience of international claims, including applications to permanently remove a child from the jurisdiction and Hague Convention.
+She regularly acts in cases involving allegations of domestic abuse and has experience of claims with an international element, including applications to permanently remove a child from the jurisdiction and applications for Prohibited Steps Orders in cases involving non-Hague Convention countries.

 Employment